-B RELOC This bit is currently unused; it previously indicated that a system-wide relocation constant was to be added to the buffer address.
-It was needed during a period when addresses of data in the system (including the buffers) were mapped by the relocation hardware to a physical address differing from its virtual address.
-Block Device Drivers The bdevsw table contains the names of the interface routines and that of a table for each block device.
+The bdevsw table contains the names of the interface routines and that of a table for each block device.

 Just as for character devices, block device drivers may supply an open and a close routine called respectively on each open and on the final close of the device.
 Instead of separate read and write routines, each block device driver has a strategy routine which is called with a pointer to a buffer header as argument.
-As discussed, the buffer header contains a read/write flag, the core address (including extended-memory bits), the block number, a (negative) word count, and the major and minor device number.
-The rôle of the strategy routine is to carry out the operation as requested by the information in the buffer header.
-When the transaction is complete the B\DONE (and possibly the B\ERROR) bits should be set.
-Then if the B\ASYNC bit is set, brelse should be called; otherwise, wakeup.
-In cases where the device is capable, under error-free operation, of transferring fewer words than requested, the device's word-count register should be placed in the residual count slot of the buffer header; otherwise, the residual count should be set to 0.
+As discussed, the buffer header contains a read/write flag, the core address, the block number, a (negative) word count, and the major and minor device number.
+The role of the strategy routine is to carry out the operation as requested by the information in the buffer header.
+When the transaction is complete the B_DONE (and possibly the B_ERROR) bits should be set.
+Then if the B_ASYNC bit is set, brelse should be called; otherwise, wakeup.
+In cases where the device is capable, under errorfree operation, of transferring fewer words than requested, the device's word-count register should be placed in the residual count slot of the buffer header; otherwise, the residual count should be set to 0.
 This particular mechanism is really for the benefit of the magtape driver; when reading this device records shorter than requested are quite normal, and the user should be told the actual length of the record.

-[However the mechanism has not been integrated into normal I/O even on magtape and is used only in "raw" I/O as discussed below.]
-Notice that although the most usual argument to the strategy routines is a genuine buffer header allocated as discussed above, all that is actually required is that the argument be a pointer to a place containing the appropriate information.
+Although the most usual argument to the strategy routines is a genuine buffer header allocated as discussed above, all that is actually required is that the argument be a pointer to a place containing the appropriate information.
 For example the swap routine, which manages movement of core images to and from the swapping device, uses the strategy routine for this device.
 Care has to be taken that no extraneous bits get turned on in the flag word.

-The device's table specified by bdevsw has a byte to contain an active flag and an error count, a pair of links which constitute the head of the chain of buffers for the device (b\forw, b\back), and a first and last pointer for a device queue.
+The device's table specified by bdevsw has a byte to contain an active flag and an error count, a pair of links which constitute the head of the chain of buffers for the device (b_forw, b_back), and a first and last pointer for a device queue.
 Of these things, all are used solely by the device driver itself except for the buffer-chain pointers.
 Typically the flag encodes the state of the device, and is used at a minimum to indicate that the device is currently engaged in transferring information and no new command should be issued.
 The error count is useful for counting retries when errors occur.
 The device queue is used to remember stacked requests; in the simplest case it may be maintained as a first-in first-out list.
-Since buffers which have been handed over to the strategy routines are never on the list of free buffers, the pointers in the buffer which maintain the free list (av\forw, av\back) are also used to contain the pointers which maintain the device queues.
-A couple of routines are provided which are useful to block device drivers.
+Since buffers which have been handed over to the strategy routines are never on the list of free buffers, the pointers in the buffer which maintain the free list (av_forw, av_back) are also used to contain the pointers which maintain the device queues.